 My monitor is a 27″ Samsung S27A350H which offers an HDMI and VGA input.
 I was not about to connect my MBP through a VGA connection and loose valuable quality so I opted to connect through HDMI.
 To be honest, I didn’t bother trying the VGA connection to test differences in quality.

 After trying everything, I called Samsung, who was also unable to help.
 I did some searching online and all that I found is that many others were experiencing similar problems.
-Determined as usual, I kept at it and found a few different things that seems to have solved the problem.
+Determined, as usual, I kept at it and found a few different things that seem to have solved the problem.
 A few forums even suggested that the Samsung Monitor does not work properly with Apple’s way of detecting a monitor has been attached.
-It was also suggested that there were problems with many PC manufactures as well, so it’s not a specific issue to Apple.
+It was also suggested that there were problems with many PC manufacturers as well, so it’s not a specific issue to Apple.

 Changing Settings – Go into Menu on your monitor and switch the Auto Source to Auto, by default it comes set to Manual.
 You can get to this menu option by tapping menu twice to get it to come up, selecting Setup&Reset, then go down to Auto Source.

 The first time I did this it seemed to work right away, however, the next day I came into work and plugged in I had the same problem.